 Achieving Any Tone

 Engineers that are serious about finding their tone can get everything they’re looking for in our Toneforge Bootcamp, featuring my personal Tonestep System.
-The boot camp dives into identifying good tone, how you should be using reference tracks, and how you can get the exact tone you’re hearing on your favorite songs in no time.
+The boot camp dives into identifying good tone, explains how you should be using reference tracks, and teaches you to get the exact tone you’re hearing on your favorite songs in no time.

 The Toneforge Bootcamp and dozens of other resources are available exclusively to JST VIP members.
 Start your monthly membership today for immediate access.